In today’s WordPress guide article, we’ll learn how to setup Instagram shopping using the WooCommerce WordPress plugin to its full potential.

-You can drag to move the tag or even tap it to completely remove it from the image.
+You can drag to move the tag or even tap it to remove it from the image completely.
 Once the photo is posted, it will have the wonderful Instagram shoppable posts feature we’ve learned to love.
 Tip: You may have noticed that some of your favorite brands have “Shop” tabs with all of their listings organized into one section.
 This only appears after you’ve listed at least nine Instagram shoppable posts.

 WooCommerce Instagram Shopping Setup Final Words